emqx/cloud-docs/en_US/feature/sso_azure.md

 # Configure SSO with Azure AD Authorization

-If you manage your enterprise accounts using Azure Active Directory (Microsoft Enterprise ID, referred to as Azure AD), you can choose Azure AD as the authorization server for EMQX Platform and enable Single Sign-On (SSO).
+If you manage your enterprise accounts using Azure Active Directory (Microsoft Enterprise ID, referred to as Azure AD), you can choose Azure AD as the authorization server for EMQX Cloud and enable Single Sign-On (SSO).
 Additionally, you need to configure OpenID Connect (OIDC) settings in Azure AD.
-This page provides examples of OIDC configurations in both EMQX and Azure AD to help you understand the end-to-end configuration process for connecting an Enterprise Identity Provider (IdP) with EMQX Platform to enable SSO.
+This page provides examples of OIDC configurations in both EMQX and Azure AD to help you understand the end-to-end configuration process for connecting an Enterprise Identity Provider (IdP) with EMQX Cloud to enable SSO.

 ## Prerequisites

-- An EMQX Platform Root account.
+- An EMQX Cloud Root account.
 - An Azure AD tenant, and an administrator user within the Azure AD tenant.
 - You need to perform Azure AD operations using an administrator user (with global admin privileges).
 For guidance on creating users and authorizing users in Azure AD, refer to [Azure AD documentation](https://learn.microsoft.com/zh-cn/azure/active-directory/fundamentals/).

-## Step 1: Enable SSO in EMQX Platform
+## Step 1: Enable SSO in EMQX Cloud

-1. Log in to Cloud Console using your EMQX Platform Root account.
+1. Log in to Cloud Console using your EMQX Cloud Root account.
 2. Click on the user icon in the upper right corner and select **SSO** from the dropdown menu.
 3. Enter the SSO configuration flow and click **Enable SSO**.
 4. Select`Azure AD` as the OIDC Identity Provider and click **Next**.